-The Division of Fine and Performing Arts reserves the right to administer a diagnostic exam to verify a student's skill level PRIOR to awarding academic transfer credit for Aural Skills and Functional Keyboard Skills.
+The Music Department reserves the right to administer a diagnostic exam to verify a student's skill level PRIOR to awarding academic transfer credit for Aural Skills and Functional Keyboard Skills.
 This policy was established to ensure academic success at the appropriate level.
-ALL students accepted into a music program should contact the Fine and Performing Arts Division for more information on assessment of transfer credits.
+ALL students accepted into a music program should contact the Dean of the School of Arts and Humanities for more information on assessment of transfer credits.